-You have chosen to send your child(ren) to Incarnate Word Academy and in so doing you shoulder the responsibility to abide by all financial policies.
+You have chosen to send your child (ren) to Incarnate Word Academy and in so doing you shoulder the responsibility to abide by all financial policies.

-- The Enrollment Agreement must be submitted through Praxi Online Forms on time with the Registration Fee which is non-refundable and non-applicable toward any tuition payments or charges. - Tuition for the next school year is due by June 1, 2019. - Failure to make tuition payments on time as defined can result in the immediate loss of your child's place of enrollment at IWA.
+The Enrollment Agreement must be submitted through Praxi on time with the Registration Fee.
+Note that the Registration fee is non-refundable and nonapplicable toward any tuition payments or charges.

+- Tuition for the next school year is due by June 1. - Failure to make tuition payments on time as defined can result in the immediate loss of your child's place of enrollment at IWA.
 This includes financing, whereby the school would be required to purchase the defaulted loan and any outstanding debt or fees. - All financial obligations to the school must be fulfilled before a student can receive his/her report card.
-The school has a right to deny financing for the future year should loan delinquency problems occur. - NSF checks returned by the bank shall result in a fee of \$30.00 per check.
+The school has a right to deny financing for the future year should loan delinquency problems occur. - Non-Sufficient Funds (NSF) checks returned by the bank shall result in a fee of \\$36.00 per check.
 IWA will not resubmit NSF/returned checks for deposit.
-All NSF/returned checks are to be replaced with cash, a money order, or a cashier's check that includes the \$30.00 fee.
+All NSF/returned checks are to be replaced with cash, a money order, or a cashier's check that includes the \$36.00 fee.
 If three (3) NSF checks are returned by the bank within a calendar year, a letter will be sent from the principal indicating that checks will not be permitted to be written for the remainder of the school year.